-We make the key observation that traditional evaluation measures used in IR may be viewed as naive user simulators, and discuss how to interpret Precision, Recall, and NDCG@k from an user simulation perspective [37, 83].
+We make the key observation that traditional evaluation measures used in IR and Web search may be viewed as naive user simulators, and discuss how to interpret Precision, Recall, and NDCG@k from an user simulation perspective [36, 82].
 Next, we discuss metrics based on explicit models of user behavior, based on (1) the assumed user task, (2) the assumed user behavior when interacting with results, (3) the measurement of the reward a user would receive from examining a result, and (4) the measurement of the effort a user would need to make in order to receive the reward.
-Specifically, we cover the RBP [58], ERR [20], EBU [78], and the time-biased gain [71] measures, as well as the more general frameworks of C/W/L [7, 56], C/W/L/A [57], and the model-based framework by Carterette [18].
-Finally, we present a general simulation-based evaluation framework [83] and the Interface Card Model [84], which can be used to evaluate an interactive information access system with a computationally generated dynamic browsing interface using user simulation.
+Specifically, we cover the RBP [57], ERR [19], EBU [77], and the time-biased gain [70] measures, as well as the more general frameworks of C/W/L [7, 55], C/W/L/A [56], and the model-based framework by Carterette [17].
+Finally, we present a general simulation-based evaluation framework [82] and the Interface Card Model [83], which can be used to evaluate an interactive information access system with a computationally generated dynamic browsing interface using user simulation.

-• User Simulation and Human Decision-making [15 min] In this part, we provide a high-level overview of research on conceptual models that can provide theoretical guidance for modeling processes and decisions from an individual's perspective.
-We cover models of search behavior within three main categories: (1) cognitive models, focusing on the cognitive processes underlying the information-seeking activity [14, 33, 34], (2) process models, representing the different stages and activities during the search process [40, 48], and (3) strategic models, describing tactics that users employ when searching for information [13, 61, 62].
+• User Simulation and Human Decision-making [15 min]

+In this part, we provide a high-level overview of research on conceptual models that can provide theoretical guidance for modeling processes and decisions from an individual's perspective.
+We cover models of search behavior within three main categories: (1) cognitive models, focusing on the cognitive processes underlying the information-seeking activity [13, 32, 33], (2) process models, representing the different stages and activities during the search process [39, 47], and (3) strategic models, describing tactics that users employ when searching for information [12, 60, 61].
 Then, we discuss how to model decision-making processes mathematically using Markov decision processes (MDP).
 The MDP framework provides a general formal framework for constructing user simulators, which we will use to discuss specific user simulation techniques in the next two sections.

-• Simulating Interactions with Search and Recommender Systems [45 min]
+Simulating Interactions with Search and Recommender Systems [45 min]

-We start by presenting models that describe interaction workflows, that is, specify the space of user actions and system responses, and possible transitions between them [12, 53, 54].
-Then, we discuss specific user actions: query formulation [2, 5, 11, 19, 36, 42], scanning behavior [23, 24, 28], clicks [21, 28, 35, 85], effort involved in processing documents [19, 51, 71, 86], and stopping [50, 53, 54, 59, 77].
-We also provide an overview of toolkits and resources [9, 52, 80] and discuss approaches to validating simulators [16, 41, 43].
+We start by presenting models that describe interaction workflows, that is, specify the space of user actions and system responses, and possible transitions between them [11, 52, 53].
+Then, we discuss specific user actions: query formulation [2, 5, 10, 18, 35, 41], scanning behavior [22, 23, 27], clicks [20, 27, 34, 84], effort involved in processing documents [18, 50, 70, 85], and stopping [49, 52, 53, 58, 76].
+The connection between the extensive work on click modeling for Web search and user simulation is discussed.
+We also provide an overview of toolkits and resources [8, 51, 79] and discuss approaches to validating simulators [15, 40, 42].